GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/index.md

 ## Supported Operating Systems
-Deply Gluu on a server or VM with one of the following supported operating systems:
+Deploy Gluu on a server or VM with one of the following supported operating systems:

 - Ubuntu 14.04, 16.04
 - CentOS 6.x, 7.x